puppetlabs/puppet-docs/source/pe/3.2/install_answer_file_reference.markdown

 `q_puppet_enterpriseconsole_auth_database_password`
 : **String** --- The password for the auth database's PostgreSQL user.

-`q_pe_check_for_updates`
-: **y or n; MUST BE LOWERCASE** --- Whether to check for updates whenever the `pe-httpd` service restarts.
-To get the correct update info, the server will pass some basic, anonymous info to Puppet Labs' servers.
-Specifically, it will transmit:

-  * the IP address of the client
-  * the type and version of the client's OS
-  * the installed version of PE

   If you wish to disable update checks (e.g. if your company policy forbids transmitting this information), you will need to set this to `n`.
 You can also disable checking after installation by editing the `/etc/puppetlabs/installer/answers.install` file.

 `q_public_hostname`